sangyun884/Face2Webtoon/README.md

 ## Introduction
-Despite its importance, there are few previous works applying I2I translation to webtoon.
-I collected dataset from naver webtoon [연애혁명](https://comic.naver.com/webtoon/list.nhn?titleId=570503) and tried to transfer human faces to webtoon domain.
+Image to image (I2I) translation is an extremely challenging task, especially when data is insufficient.
+This work aims at transferring human faces to the webtoon domain.

 ## Webtoon Dataset